Inside: Staying at home this summer? Find out how to do Summer Camp at Home with this simple daily schedule for toddlers & preschoolers.

 Think of your daily routine like your game plan or your road map for the day.

 My favorite parenting expert, Dr. Laura Markham states: “Use a schedule…otherwise, you have to invent everything as you go along, and every minute is an invitation to a power struggle.”

 And if you’re the parent of a toddler or preschooler, I don’t think I need to tell you what it’s like to get into a power struggle with a 2 year old 🙂

-If you’re looking for a Summer Camp at Home Daily Routine – I’ve got you covered.
+If you’re looking for a Summer Camp at Home Daily Schedule – I’ve got you covered.